edidiongakpan4-lang/EdidiongAkpan/README.md

 I am a **Chartered Banker (ACIB/CIBN)** with over **8 years of experience** in customer service, operations, compliance, and data governance at **FirstBank Nigeria Limited**.
 I am currently building expertise across three high-value disciplines:

 - **Data Analytics** — SQL, Power BI, Excel, data storytelling
-- **Database Management** — Azure SQL, IBM Db2, data architecture
+- **Database Management** — Azure, SQL
-- **Data Security** — information security, GDPR compliance, risk management

-My goal is to bring together banking domain expertise and modern data skills to deliver insight-led decisions in regulated financial environments — with a focus on the **European financial services market**.
+My goal is to bring together banking domain expertise and modern data skills to deliver insight-led decisions in regulated financial environments with a focus on the **European financial services market**.

 ---